offerm/lnagent/README.md

 ## How does it work

 There are two main components involved with the solution:
 1. `lnagent` - this open source component is running near the lightning node and has access to it.
 It collects information from the node, identifies which channels should be rebalanced and share it with the `coordinator`.
-Once instructed by the `coordinator` the `agent` initiates or participates in an atomic rebalance operation(see below).
+Once instructed by the `coordinator` the `agent` initiates or participates in an atomic rebalance operation (see below).
-2. `coordinator` - A centralised, proprietary service which collects information from multiple `agents`, identifies a `cricular route of rebalance` and orchestrates the rebalance operation
+2. `coordinator` - A centralised, proprietary service which collects information from multiple `agents`, identifies a `circular route of rebalance` and orchestrates the rebalance operation

 The system is combined of a single `coordinator` and multiple `agents`.